//bɾaˈzi.ljɐ// • The Capital of Hope

 Change value in any currency field below to update all other fields synchronously based on realistic exchange coefficients.

-How Brasília stacks up against other major global capitals
+How Brasília stacks up against other world capitals

 |---|---|---|---|---|